LabKey/gradlePlugin/README.md

 ### 1.24.2
 *Released*: TBD
 (Earliest compatible LabKey version: 21.1)
-* move `patchApiModule` task into distributions project so the patched module can be built just once and avoid the race condition when multiple distributions are being built.
+* Separate `patchApiModule` task, its dependencies and configurations to a new plugin that can be applied where needed

 ### 1.24.1
 *Released*: 26 January 2021